Google Classroom + Meaningful Feedback = Winning Combination!

 This is not just about finding errors for students but using feedback as a strategy for learning.

 Feedback should be a loop, not a one-and-done task.
-It’s a conversation between you and your
+It’s a conversation between you and your students.

 QUICK TIP: Getting students to read and take action on feedback can be a challenge.
 Try this, delay the final grade until they have responded or made revisions based on feedback.